 Collaborate with other art forms

-For an event with a difference, why not consider joining up with a group that practices another art form, such as drawing, painting or dancing?
+For an event with a difference, consider joining up with a group that practices another art form, such as drawing, painting or dancing.
 You could work together to create an event that really enthuses your local community, and which will bring a new element to your music making.
-See below for some of our suggestions for multi-arts events.
+Here are some of our suggestions for multi-arts events.